AzureAaron/aaron-mod/README.md

 * `/defaultskin <player>` Tells you the given player's default skin & model.

-* `/ping` Lets you know what your ping is on multiplayer servers.
+* `/ping` Lets you know what your ping is on multiplayer servers or realms.

 * `/textreplacer add|remove <textReplacement> [<textComponent>]` Allows you to use the mod's text replacer!